Welcome to the new KidsHealth website! See what is new.

 Scientists and health professionals are still learning about long COVID, but studies so far have found:

-• children recover faster than adults
+• tamariki recover faster than adults

 The following are some of the symptoms in people who have taken longer to recover from COVID-19.

-The most common symptoms in children are:
+The most common symptoms in tamariki are:

 • changes to sense of taste and smell

-• unusual tiredness/fatigue
+• unusual tiredness (fatigue)

 • headaches

-• difficulty concentrating/brain fog
+• difficulty concentrating and brain fog

-Children can also have:
+Tamariki can also have:

 • muscle aches